vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 ### Presence detection sensor

-A presence sensor has no need for a direct line of sight.
+A presence sensor does not need a direct line of sight.
 It uses radar to detect people (and pets).
-You can also hide it in a closet and it still detects.
+You can even hide it in a closet, and it will still detect presence.
-It can even detect a person who isn't moving, for example, sitting on a couch or chair.\
+It can even detect a person who isn't moving, for example, someone sitting on a couch or chair.\
 Ideal for the living room, bedrooms and home office.

 **Best option:**\
 <a href="https://amzn.to/48qWsyY#ad" target="_blank">
 <img src="images_zigbee/aqara_fp300.avif" alt="human Presence detection sensor" height="150px" style="margin-left:15px;float:right"/></a>
-The Aqara FP300 is a new battery powered motion sensor with PIR and mmWave radar sensor.
+The Aqara FP300 is a new battery-powered sensor with PIR and mmWave radar.
-It can detect up to 6 meters and also measures light, temperature and humidity.
+It can detect people up to 6 meters away and also measures light, temperature, and humidity.
-It can be configured with multiple zones where you can detect persons in.
+It can be configured with multiple zones where you can detect people.

 {{imgBasket}} Zigbee or Thread (Matter) - Aqara FP300
 <a href="https://amzn.to/48qWsyY#ad" target="_blank">(Amazon NL)</a>